-Previously at Harvard, Marlink helped create two partnerships with the government of Botswana: the 1996 Botswana-Harvard Partnership with the Harvard AIDS Initiative, where he was executive director, and the African Comprehensive HIV/AIDS Partnerships, an African organization launched in 2000 with funding from the Bill and Melinda Gates and Merck foundations.
-Also in 2000, Marlink founded the Kitso AIDS Training Program, which would become Botswana’s national AIDS training program.
-Kitso means “knowledge” in the local Setswana language.
+In my previous positions at Harvard, I helped create two partnerships with the government of Botswana: the 1996 Botswana-Harvard Partnership with the Harvard AIDS Initiative, where I was executive director, and the African Comprehensive HIV/AIDS Partnerships, an African organization launched in 2000 with funding from the Bill and Melinda Gates and Merck foundations.
+Also in 2000, I founded the Kitso AIDS Training Program, which would become Botswana’s national AIDS training program.

-Marlink was the principal investigator for “The Tshepo Study,” the first large-scale antiretroviral treatment study in southern Africa, funded by the Bristol-Myers Squibb Foundation’s Secure the Future initiative.
-His research in the region also includes clinical and epidemiological evaluations to help determine how antiretroviral treatment and national treatment programs can best be accomplished in Africa.
-Since 2000, programs he has created and/or led have trained tens of thousands of health care workers and helped establish national programs on the care, treatment, and prevention of HIV/AIDS in the region.
+I was the principal investigator for “The Tshepo Study,” the first large-scale antiretroviral treatment study in southern Africa, funded by the Bristol-Myers Squibb Foundation’s Secure the Future initiative.
+My research in the region also includes clinical and epidemiological evaluations to help determine how antiretroviral treatment and national treatment programs can best be accomplished in Africa.
+Since 2000, programs I have created and/or led have trained tens of thousands of health care workers and helped establish national programs on the care, treatment, and prevention of HIV/AIDS in the region.

-Dr. Marlink has authored or co-authored more than 140 peer-reviewed articles, in addition to numerous scientific articles and chapters.
-He has written a textbook, Global AIDS Crisis: A Reference Handbook; and co-edited the book, AIDS in Africa, 2nd Edition.
-Additionally, he served as chief editor for two special supplements to the journal AIDS and as executive editor of the seminal 320-author, three-volume textbook, From the Ground Up: Building Comprehensive HIV/AIDS Care Programs in Resource Limited Settings.
+I have authored or co-authored more than 140 peer-reviewed articles, in addition to numerous scientific articles and chapters.
+I have written a textbook, Global AIDS Crisis: A Reference Handbook; and co-edited the book, AIDS in Africa, 2nd Edition.
+Additionally, I served as chief editor for two special supplements to the journal AIDS and as executive editor of the seminal 320-author, three-volume textbook, From the Ground Up: Building Comprehensive HIV/AIDS Care Programs in Resource Limited Settings.